diyorbekMIT/JobPortal/README.md

 go-rabbitmq
 A wrapper of rabbitmq/amqp091-go that provides reconnection logic and sane defaults.
 Hit the project with a star if you find it useful ⭐

 Supported by Boot.dev.
-If you'd like to learn about RabbitMQ and Go, you can check out my course here.
+If you'd like to learn about RabbitMQ and Go, check out the course here.

 Motivation
-Streadway's AMQP library is currently the most robust and well-supported Go client I'm aware of.
-It's a fantastic option and I recommend starting there and seeing if it fulfills your needs.
-Their project has made an effort to stay within the scope of the AMQP protocol, as such, no reconnection logic and few ease-of-use abstractions are provided.
+Streadway's AMQP library is a robust and well-supported Go client.
+It is a great option when you need a low-level AMQP client, but it intentionally stays close to the AMQP protocol and does not provide reconnection logic or many ease-of-use abstractions.

 Goal
-The goal with go-rabbitmq is to provide most (but not all) of the nitty-gritty functionality of Streadway's AMQP, but to make it easier to work with via a higher-level API. go-rabbitmq is also built specifically for Rabbit, not for the AMQP protocol.
-In particular, we want:
+go-rabbitmq provides much of the useful functionality of an AMQP client through a higher-level API designed specifically for RabbitMQ.
+The project focuses on:

-✅ Automatic reconnection
+Automatic reconnection

-✅ Multithreaded consumers via a handler function
+Multithreaded consumers through handler functions

-✅ Reasonable defaults
+Reasonable defaults

-✅ Flow control handling
+Flow-control handling

-✅ TCP block handling
+TCP-block handling

 Quick Start
+Installation
+Inside a Go module:

+bash
+go get github.com/wagslane/go-rabbitmq
 Consumer
-Take note of the optional options parameters after the queue name.
-The queue will be declared automatically, but the exchange will not.
-You'll also probably want to bind to at least one routing key.
+The queue is declared automatically.
+Exchanges are not declared unless you enable the exchange-declaration option.
+Consumers can also declare routing-key bindings.

 go
 conn, err := rabbitmq.NewConn(